juju/docs/src/en/help-oracle.md

 The search will return any official Ubuntu images, visible with the Ubuntu logo, alongside other Ubuntu-associated images.

-It's possible to use any of the following images with Juju:
+It's currently possible to use any of the following images with Juju:

 | Version          | Arch   | Series  |
 |------------------| -------|---------|